mgoebelm/server-configs-DO/app-server/php7-1/installation.md

 sudo apt-get install php7.1-fpm php7.1 php7.1-mbstring php7.1-mcrypt php7.1-mysql php7.1-xml php7.1-curl php7.1-gmp php7.1-gd php7.1-zip
 ```

-Ajustar configuração de segurança no default no PHP
+Ajustar configuração de segurança default do PHP

 ```
 sudo nano /etc/php/7.1/fpm/php.ini
 ```

 `cgi.fix_pathinfo=0`

+> cgi.fix_pathinfo=1  This is an extremely insecure setting because it tells PHP to attempt to execute the closest file it can find if a PHP file does not match exactly.
+This basically would allow users to craft PHP requests in a way that would allow them to execute scripts that they shouldn't be allowed to execute.